theislab/hadge/docs/source/index.md

 ## **Introduction**

-Hagen is a one-stop pipeline for demultiplexing single cell mixtures.
+hadge is a one-stop pipeline for demultiplexing single cell mixtures.
 It consists of 14 methods across two workflows: hashing-based and genetics-based deconvolution methods, which can be run in 3 modes.

 The genetics-based deconvolution workflow includes 5 methods: